nazmulidris/rust-scratch/sql/README.md

 # This executes the `down.sql`, then `up.sql`.
 diesel migration redo --database-url=diesel.db
 ```

+The commands above will create a `diesel.db` file in the current directory if it does not
+exist.

 #### 4.1.
 Location of the generated schema.rs file